Best Hairstyles

 Heart Face Shape

-Heart faces are widest at the forehead with a narrow chin.
+Heart faces are widest at the forehead with prominent cheekbones and a narrow, pointed chin.
 The styling priority is adding visual weight below the cheekbones — at jaw level — while reducing emphasis on the prominent upper face.
+Both women's and men's styles work best when they avoid adding crown volume and instead direct attention downward.

 Best 2026 Styles